Production Across Countries

 MNCs can be helpful in solving the problem of foreign exchange of the underdeveloped and developing countries.
 In 1905 India faced a huge shortage of foreign exchange but with the entry of MNCs, it has surplus foreign exchange reserves.

 3. Promotion of small scale industries

 Most of the MNCs take help from small scale and local industries in manufacturing.
-Manufacture of garment, footwear, sports items etc carried out by a large number of small producers around the world.
+Manufacture of garments, footwear, sports items, etc carried out by a large number of small producers around the world.
 The products are supplied to the MNCs which then sell these under their own brand names to the customers.

 4. Foreign Trade and Integration of Market

 With the entry of MNCs even the small countries have depended on their domestic markets.

 - It increases foreign trade.

 - It creates an opportunity for the local producers to reach beyond the domestic market.